yugabyte/yugabyte-db/docs/content/latest/manage/enterprise-edition/create-universe-multi-region.md

 * Read data from the local datacenter (low latency timeline consistent reads)
 * Verify the latencies of the overall app

 ## 1. Create the universe

 We are going to enter the following values to create a multi-region universe on [GCP](../../../deploy/enterprise-edition/configure-cloud-providers/#configure-gcp) cloud provider.
-Click on `Create Universe` and enter the following intent.
+Click **Create Universe** and enter the following intent.

 - Enter a universe name: **helloworld2**
 - Enter the set of regions: **Oregon**, **Northern Virginia**, **Tokyo**
 - Change instance type: **n1-standard-8**
 - Add the following G-Flag for Master and T-Server: **leader_failure_max_missed_heartbeat_periods = 10**.
 Since the the data is globally replicated, RPC latencies are higher.
 We use this flag to increase the failure detection interval in such a higher RPC latency deployment.
 See the screenshot below.

-Click on `Create`.
+Click **Create**.

 ![Create Multi-Region Universe on GCP](/images/ee/multi-region-create-universe.png)

 ## 2. Examine the universe